-c.
-Describe the results of your monitoring including any improvements made as a result.
+c) Describe the results of your monitoring including any improvements made as a result.

-PY 2009 CAPER Monitoring # 9c response:
+PY 2010 CAPER Monitoring # 9c response:

 The City has required more detailed reporting due to the increased need for data in the IDIS system.
-The subgrantees have followed through and submitted more complete reports in 2009.
+The subgrantees have followed through and submitted more complete reports in 2010.

-d.
-Describe actions taken to insure compliance with program requirements, including requirements involving the timeliness of expenditures.
+d) Describe actions taken to insure compliance with program requirements, including requirements involving the timeliness of expenditures.

-PY 2009 CAPER Monitoring # 9d response:
+PY 2010 CAPER Monitoring # 9d response:

 The City uses the quarterly reporting system to ensure that the subgrantees are complying with program guidelines, and the City works with subgrantees to ensure that funds are drawn down in a timely manner.
-Funds which are not expended in a timely manner are reprogrammed to other eligible activities.